Amazon pulling out of downtown Seattle office tower near HQ

 Amazon’s larger Port 99 lease — around three-quarters of the 539,000 square-foot building — might signal a larger shift in the company’s downtown real-estate strategy, said one Seattle-area real estate insider, who asked to speak anonymously to protect relationships.
 “This is the first domino,” they said.

-Also noteworthy, the insider said: Port 99 sits across the street from Amazon’s headquarters and its iconic spheres.
+Also noteworthy, the insider said: Port 99 sits just a block away from Amazon’s headquarters and near its iconic spheres.
 “You’d have to imagine that they’d want to keep the closest [buildings] to the mother ship,” the source said.

 Before the recent job cuts, Amazon had 55,000 workers in Seattle and 10,000 in Bellevue.
 On Wednesday, it said the layoffs would affect 1,852 people in Seattle and 448 in Bellevue.